open-mmlab/mmsegmentation/docs/en/notes/faq.md

 Briefly, it is a deep supervision trick to improve the accuracy.
 In the training phase, `decode_head` is for decoding semantic segmentation output, `auxiliary_head` is just adding an auxiliary loss, the segmentation result produced by it has no impact to your model's result, it just works in training.
 You may read this [paper](https://arxiv.org/pdf/1612.01105.pdf) for more information.

-## How to output the image for painting the segmentation mask when running the test script
+## How to output the segmentation mask image when running the test script

-In the test script, we provide `show-dir` argument to control whether output the painted images.
+In the test script, we provide `--out` argument to control whether output the painted images.
 Users might run the following command:

 ```shell
 python tools/test.py ${CONFIG_FILE} ${CHECKPOINT_FILE} --out ${OUTPUT_DIR}